Immigration Museum Paris – Stories That Shaped France

 Paris isn't short on museums, but the Immigration Museum Paris tells a different kind of story.
 Instead of celebrating kings or generals or art movements, it shines a light on the waves of newcomers who helped shape the country.
-Officially called the Cité Nationale de l'Histoire de l'Immigration Paris, it lives inside the flamboyant Palais de la Porte Dorée, a 1930s Art Deco landmark originally built to glorify empire.
+Officially called the Cité Nationale de l'Histoire de l'Immigration Paris, it lives inside the flamboyant Palais de la Porte Dorée, a 1930s Art Deco landmark originally built to glorify the French empire.

 Today, those gilded façades and dramatic bas-reliefs frame a very different mission — telling the stories of the people who actually changed France.
 After a full redesign in June 2023, the museum reopened with fresh galleries of art, testimonies, and exhibits that feel immediate, personal, and unexpectedly moving.